Evacuations lifted for Georgia coast as Hurricane Dorian moves away

 "I’ve been water all my life.
 I’m a retired commercial shrimp fisherman, so I know the water.
 So I’m happy right here," he said.
 “It’s a lucky spot because it curves in on the coastline.
 It's further away from the Gulf Stream -- 70 miles from the Gulf Stream, which makes a difference.”

-He said he would keep an eye on his neighbors' homes while they're out of town.
+As he rides out the storm, he said he will be keeping an eye on his neighbors' homes while they're out of town.

-Georgia's State Park System hosted those sheltering from the storm.
-Evacuees and their pets are welcome in Georgia's State Parks, including horses at parks with equestrian facilities.
+Georgia’s State Park System is closely monitoring Hurricane Dorian and preparing to host those sheltering from the storm.
+Evacuees and their pets are welcome in Georgia’s State Parks, including horses at parks with equestrian facilities.

 All cottages and campsites will allow pets during this time.
 Campsites and cottages are available at regular rates, and “dry camping” is free during this emergency event.
 Parking fees and pet fees will be waived for evacuees.